Tutorial: Configure CLion on Windows

 For details on Remote Host toolchains, see Full Remote Mode.

-For MinGW-w64, make sure to select the required architecture.
+In the MinGW-w64 installation wizard, make sure to select the required architecture.
 Note that the default suggested option is 32-bit.

 Once the installation is finished, open CLion and go to.

 Choose the MinGW toolchain that you want to configure or create a new one using the icon.